phax/peppol-commons/README.md

 I also provide an OSS [phoss SMP server](https://github.com/phax/peppol-smp-server) with a nice management GUI.

 ### Configuration
-The SMP client (both PEPPOL and BDXR) uses the file `smp-client.properties` for configuration.
+The SMP client (both Peppol and BDXR) uses the file `smp-client.properties` for configuration.
 The default file resides in the folder `src/main/resources` of this project.
 You can change the path of the properties file by setting the environment variable `SMP_CLIENT_CONFIG` (since v7.0.7), the system property `peppol.smp.client.properties.path` (since v4.3.5), the system property `smp.client.properties.path` (available as of version 4.2.0) to the absolute path of the configuration file (e.g. by specifying `-Dsmp.client.properties.path=/var/www/smpclient.properties` on Java startup).
 The name of the file does not matter, but if you specify a different properties file please make sure that you also specify an absolute path to e.g. the trust store!

 It supports the following properties:
   * **`truststore.type`** (since v6.0.0): the type of key store to be used.
 Possible values are `JKS` and `PKCS12`.
 Defaults to `JKS` (which was the implicit default prior to v6).
-  * **`truststore.path`** (name before v6: **`truststore.location`**): the location of the PEPPOL trust store (of the specified type) to be used.
+  * **`truststore.path`** (name before v6: **`truststore.location`**): the location of the Peppol trust store (of the specified type) to be used.
 If this property is not defined, the value defaults to `truststore/complete-truststore.jks`.
 By default the SMP client supports the following built-in trust stores (in library [peppol-commons](https://github.com/phax/peppol-commons)):
     * `truststore/complete-truststore.jks` - contains the trust certificates for production and pilot (root, AP, SMP, STS)
     * `truststore/global-truststore.jks` - contains the trust certificates for production only (root, AP, SMP, STS)
     * `truststore/pilot-truststore.jks` - contains the trust certificates for pilot only (root, AP, SMP, STS)